Robot-Will/Stino/README.md

 Thanks **jggdotcom** for the instructions.

+**IMPORTANT**

+If you are getting the error:
+`avr-g++: command not found`

+Run this command in the console:
+`setx path "%path%;C:\arduino-1.6.4"`

+Where `C:\arduino-1.6.4` is the path of your IDE instalation

+So it will fix it, while I look for a permanent solution.

 ## Contribution
 Special thanks to all of [contributors](https://github.com/Robot-Will/Stino/blob/new-stino/CONTRIBUTORS.md).
 As the author is not a programmer and is not a native English speaker,  you might help him to improve this plugin.